 Mass. among 23 states where adultery is a crime, but rarely prosecuted

-When David H. Petraeus resigned as CIA director because of adultery, he was widely understood to be acknowledging a misdeed but not a crime.
-Yet in his state of residence, Virginia, as in 22 others, adultery remains a criminal act, a vestige of the way US law has anchored legitimate sexual activity within marriage.
+NEW YORK — When David H. Petraeus resigned as CIA director because of adultery, he was widely understood to be acknowledging a misdeed but not a crime.
+Yet in his state of residence, Virginia, as in 22 others including Massachusetts, adultery remains a criminal act, a vestige of the way US law has anchored legitimate sexual activity within marriage.

 In most of those states, including New York, adultery is a misdemeanor.
 But in others — Massachusetts, Idaho, Michigan, Oklahoma, and Wisconsin — it is a felony, though rarely prosecuted.
 In the armed forces, it can be punished severely, although usually in combination with greater wrongdoing.

 In nearly all the rest of the industrialized world, adultery is not covered by criminal code.

 Like other US state laws related to sex — sodomy, fornication, rape — adultery laws date to the Old Testament, onetime capital offenses stemming at least partly from a concern about male property.
 Peter Nicolas of the University of Washington Law School said the term stemmed from the notion of ''adulterating'' or polluting the bloodline of a family when a married woman had sex with someone other than her husband and ran the risk of having another man's child.